mumingpo/primate/README.md

 ## example usage

+You can find some example usage in [example.ts](https://github.com/mumingpo/primate/blob/main/src/example.ts).

 ### primitive codec

 A primitive codec `serialize` an internal format to a primitive format, and `deserialize` a unknown typed object to an internal format.